mercymadueke/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-a function that returns the number of elements in a linked listint
+a function that adds a new node at the end of a listint